-Today we’re taking a mysterious journey through the creepy and fun Haunted Mansion secrets!
+Today we’re taking a mysterious journey through the creepy and fun Haunted Mansion ride secrets!

 Disney’s Haunted Mansion is one of the top attractions among ThemeParkHipsters, so much so that there is a large fandom that encompasses fan fiction, meetups, collectibles, comics, and numerous pop culture mentions around the world!